luisfelipesdn12/learning-flutter/README.md

 ## [i_am_rich](./i_am_rich)

-Based on the 3-4 sections of the course (https://www.udemy.com/course/flutter-bootcamp-with-dart).
+Based on the 3-4 sections of the [course](https://www.udemy.com/course/flutter-bootcamp-with-dart).

 ![demo](https://i.ibb.co/k8QQmGC/image.png)

 ## [i_am_poor](./i_am_poor)

-Based on the 5th section of the course (https://www.udemy.com/course/flutter-bootcamp-with-dart).
+Based on the 5th section of the [course](https://www.udemy.com/course/flutter-bootcamp-with-dart).

 Free to use what was learned.